How Tuju lost his billions : The Standard

 For More of This and Other Stories, Grab Your Copy of the Standard Newspaper.The two had come to a mutual agreement that should there be a default, Dari Ltd would immediately be placed under receivership.
 Tuju tried to backtrack on this deal when things came to a head last year.
 This backfired.
 In court documents, EADB said less than two months after it deposited Sh913 million into Dari’s accounts in July 2015, it sent out a reminder to the business’ directors on the consequences of default.

-SEE ALSO :Tuju now barred from disposing of properties in Sh1.5b loan disputeTuju’s plan was to use the money to build a 30-room palatial home that he would then sell to retirees.
+SEE ALSO :Tuju now barred from disposing of properties in Sh1.5b loan disputeTuju’s plan was to use the money to build a 30-room home that he would then sell to retirees.
 The former journalist identified a 94-year-old Victorian bungalow in Karen for this project, dubbed the Karen Retirement Home, and paid Sh100 million for the upmarket property.
 When the first interest repayment fell due in October 2015, Dari paid.
 But this became the only payment EADB would receive from Tuju’s company.
-The lender was to extend an additional Sh294 million for the construction of residential houses on another one of Tuju’s properties.
-In court, EADB said it had agreed to disburse the money after Tuju met certain conditions – one of them being that the first phase of the retirement home project be completed successfully.
+The lender was to extend an additional Sh294 million for the construction of residential houses on a different Tuju property.
+In court, EADB averred it had agreed to disburse the money after Tuju met certain conditions – one of them being that the first phase of the retirement home project be completed successfully.
 It was not.
-But in presenting his defence on why he did not meet the repayment schedule, Tuju said he was hampered by EADB’s failure to disburse the additional funds.
-He said he had planned to use this money to build residential homes for sale, and repay the initial Sh933 million loan from these earnings.
+But in his defence as to why he did not meet the repayment schedule, Tuju said he was hampered by EADB’s failure to disburse the additional funds.
+He said he had planned to use this money to build residential homes for sale and repay the initial Sh933 million loan from these earnings.
 However, the lender said it could not remit the money as the conditions for receiving it had not been met.
-In its submissions in court, EADB added that it had not committed itself to disbursing the money; it was not a mandatory requirement of their deal.
-This means Tuju would have been banking on money that was never his to begin with.
+In its submissions in court, EADB added that it had not committed itself to disburse the money; it was not a mandatory requirement of their deal.
+This means Tuju would have been banking on money that was never his, to begin with.

 SEE ALSO :Jubilee to use IEBC for its March electionPotential buyers Additionally, Dari and Tuju had tried to find a way around being denied that second tranche of funds.
 In September 2015, Tuju’s lawyers wrote to EADB, asking it to hand back the title to a Masaba Road property that had been used as collateral for the second tranche of funds.
 In their communication, they said they were in a position to get the money from a different lender and no longer needed the Sh294 million.
 They noted that: “the initial phase one (Karen Retirement Home) was becoming more attractive to potential buyers”.